 The loyalty activities you conduct not only drive sales but also disproportionately increase margins.
 If you earn an average of 20% margin on the product and add another 5% margin through loyalty program activities, you end up with a 25% margin within the product.

 You can effectively steer customers' attention toward high-margin items by carefully managing the loyalty points you distribute.
-The loyalty members always receive added value to the shopping transaction, so they won't even notice the margin imposed on the products/services purchased.
+The loyalty program members always receive added value to the shopping transaction, so they won't even notice the margin imposed on the products/services purchased.

-Again, there are different business cases and many influencing factors, so defining a single indicator for margins isn't feasible.
-That said, you should think strategically when managing margins as part of your offering.
 Pawel Dziadkowiec, the loyalty expert, mentioned an excellent example with gas station businesses that have low margins on fuel alone, but still, you can find hot beverage cafés with an imposed margin of 50%-80%.
 Aromatic coffee is quite hard to resist, so customers are eager to reach for it, especially since they can receive additional loyalty points with their purchase.

 In summary, it's best to use average margins of 20%.
 Then, you can add another 1-5% under the loyalty program, giving an outstanding result.